How Biased are Your Features?: Computing Fairness Influence Functions with Global Sensitivity Analysis: Background: Fairness and Global Sensitivity Analysis

-Global sensitivity analysis is a field that studies how the global uncertainty in the output of a function can be attributed to the different sources of uncertainties in the input while considering the whole input domain~\citep{saltelli2008global}.
+Global sensitivity analysis is an active field of research that studies how the global uncertainty in the output of a function can be attributed to the different sources of uncertainties in the input variables~\citep{saltelli2008global}.
 Sensitivity analysis is an essential component for quality assurance and impact assessment of models in EU~\citep{eu}, USA~\citep{usepa}, and research communities~\citep{saltelli2020five}. \emph{Variance-based sensitivity analysis} is a form of global sensitivity analysis, where variance is considered as the measure of uncertainty~\citep{sobol1990sensitivity,sobol2001global}.
-To illustrate, let us consider a real-valued function $ \function(\mathbf{Z}) $, where $ \mathbf{Z} $ is a vector of $ \numnonsensitive $ input variables $ \{Z_1, \dots, Z_k\} $.
-Now, we decompose $ \function(\mathbf{Z}) $ among the subsets of inputs, such that:
+To illustrate, let us consider a real-valued function $ \function(\feature) $, where $ \feature $ is a vector of $ \numfeatures $ input variables $ \{Z_1, \dots, Z_\numfeatures\} $.
+Now, we decompose $ \function(\feature) $ among the subsets of inputs, such that: